ozkanpakdil/ozkanpakdil.github.io/my_collections/_posts/2025/2025-02-20-Handling Concurrent API Calls in Spring Boot.markdown

 }
 ```

-By using these techniques, you can efficiently manage concurrent API calls in your Spring Boot application, ensuring both performance and data integrity.
+By employing these techniques, concurrent API calls within a Spring Boot application can be efficiently managed, thus ensuring optimal performance and maintaining data integrity.